 When you purchase a Wordfence Care or Response license from wordfence.com, our Customer Service team will login to your site with your permission and install and configure Wordfence for you.

-When you first install our plugin on your site, you have the option to install your Premium license, or to continue the installation with a free license key which the Wordfence plugin will automatically fetch from our servers.
+When you first install our plugin on your site, you have the option to install an existing Premium license.

 Managing your License Keys

 When you purchase a Wordfence Premium, Care, or Response license, you create an account at wordfence.com.
 You can manage your License Keys at any time by logging in to wordfence.com at www.wordfence.com/sign-in/ and clicking “Licenses” in the menu at the top of the page.

 From here you can do the following:

 - Search and Filter license keys by status and domain

 - Copy a license key to install it in the Wordfence plugin.

 - Reset Premium license keys to be used on another site (Care and Response licenses cannot be reset).